surfer190/fixes/docs/microservices/protocol-buffers.md

 I will now go through the [python tutorial on protocol buffers](https://developers.google.com/protocol-buffers/docs/pythontutorial)

+**Warning: The tutorial is very old and based on python2 - I have updated it as best I can however there may be more recent and relevant sources elsewhere**

 For more info check [python generated code guide](https://googleapis.dev/python/protobuf/latest/) and [python generated code](https://developers.google.com/protocol-buffers/docs/reference/python-generated)

 ### Install Protoc